defoe-code/defoe/docs/setup-VM.md

 ```

-# QUICK TESTS: Using just one Gazetter's page.
+# QUICK TESTS: Using just one gazetter's page.

 ###  Creating a directory with a gazetteer with just one page.